 Want to get in on the action?
 Here’s how you can place your own Super Bowl parlay in a few easy steps:

-3. Verify your information.
-Supply personal information such as your name, birthdate, address, email, and phone number.
-You may also be asked to verify your identity by supplying a scan of a drivers license or passport.
+- Open an account.
+Sign up by supplying your personal information such as your name, birthdate, address, email, and phone number.
+You may also be asked to verify your identity by supplying a scan of a driver’s license or passport.

-4. Fund your account.
+- Fund your account.
 Make your first deposit through your preferred banking method.
-This deposit will fund your bets.
+This deposit into your new sportsbook account will fund your bets.

-5. Select your bets.
-Place your first Super Bowl parlay bets and sweat out the outcome.
-Be sure to check out all the Super Bowl betting markets available such as the moneyline, point spread, and player props, find the bets that you think have the best chance of hitting, and compile them into your Super Bowl parlay picks.
+- Select your bets.
+Navigate to the NFL section of your sportsbook.
+Select your bets, confirm your first Super Bowl parlay and sweat out the outcome.
+Be sure to check out all the Super Bowl betting markets available, such as the moneyline, point spread, and player props, find the bets that you think have the best chance of hitting, and compile them into your Super Bowl parlay picks.

 Crafting Super Bowl parlay picks is never a dull moment.
 Most parlays are made based on the outcome of multiple games.
 Because the Super Bowl is a single contest, placing a parlay here is known as a “same game parlay” (SGP).
 Just like multi-game parlay betting, SGP wagers allow bettors to combine multiple wagers from a single matchup into one bet slip.
 From game lines to prop bets, you can add them all into your Super Bowl parlay.